THE

 FAQs

-Many fragrance lovers know ingredient names but rarely their origin or character.
+Why D:SOL created a Material Archive?Many fragrance lovers recognize ingredient names but rarely understand their origin or character.

-It is not a list of notes.
+It is not a list of notes, but a structured framework for understanding perfumery materials.